KannanNaidu/Bhoothathalwar/README.md

 ## Description

-At the moment this template is for custom projects and personl use.
+At the moment this template is for custom projects and personal use.

 ## Getting Started